rdbende/Brainfuck-IDE/README.md

 \] | if the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching \[ command.

-### Bugs
+## Bugs
-I know the IDE is far from good.
+I know the IDE is far from good, and the code is a bit hacky.
 Current bugs:
 - On-close save prompts
 - Azure theme on Linux filedialog (looks awful)
-- Syntax highlighting is quite slow (I don't know if it could be faster)
+- Syntax highlighting is quite slow, it doesn't work in some cases when editing code (I don't know if it could be faster)

 And I would like to add these features
 - Auto-update with GitHub versions (just for fun)